-There’s the problem with many of today’s typical meeting invitations – they are boring.
-Meetings can occur with such frequency that meeting organizers can barely be bothered to bang out an agenda in the invite, let alone customize an invitation that truly makes your guests feel special.
-This is an easily avoided mistake.
+There is a problem with many of today’s typical meeting invitations – they are boring.
+Meetings can occur with such frequency that meeting organizers can barely be bothered to write an agenda in the invite, let alone customize an invitation that truly makes guests feel special.
+This is an easily avoidable mistake.

-That’s why the first step in planning a great meeting must start with a great invitation.
+That is why the first step in planning a great meeting must start with a great invitation.
 With a little consideration and a dash of creativity, you can throw together a quality invitation that makes your guests feel important.
-Don’t overthink it; it’s not like you’re inviting Queen Elizabeth to high tea.
-But you are putting forth a first impression of your meeting to clients, colleagues, and bosses - make sure to nail it.
+As you are putting forth a first impression of your meeting to clients, colleagues, and bosses - make sure to nail it.
 Knowing the right steps for creating the best meeting invitation, and making sure all your employees are familiar with them, contribute to a positive workplace behavior.

 The invitation should come from you

-Yes, we know you’re busy and yes, we know you’re important, but important meeting invitations should come from you, not your assistant.
-An invitation from your assistant for a meeting that you’re assembling is like having your assistant sign all your birthday cards.
-Show your VIP guests that you believe they are as important or more important than you by sending the invitation yourself.
+Firstly, important meeting invitations should come from you, not your assistant.
+An invitation from your assistant for a meeting that you are assembling is making it seem impersonal.
+Show your VIP guests that you believe they are important by sending the invitation yourself.
 This is the first and easiest way you can express value for each guest.

-Like we said, you’re busy.
-You don’t have to attach a PowerPoint presentation outlining the goals of the meeting to your invite.
-Get right to the point with the goals, agenda and the purpose of the meeting so your guests can take it in and get on with their day quickly.
-Like this paragraph, a prompt invitation is easy to read while signifying it’s important.
+You do not have to attach a PowerPoint presentation outlining the goals of the meeting to your invite.
+Get right to the point with the goals, agenda and the purpose of the meeting, so your guests can take it in and get on with their day quickly.
+Like this paragraph, a prompt invitation is easy to read, and highlights what is important.

-Your style of communication may be colloquial as can be, but double, triple, quadruple check there are no typos.
-Typos say, I expect you to take the time to prepare for and attend my meeting, but I’m so important that I didn’t even bother to re-read my invitation to you.
+Your style of communication may be colloquial, however double or triple check if there are any typos.
+Typos say, I expect you to take the time to prepare for and attend my meeting, however, I did not take the time to re-read my invitation to you.

 A highly unscientific poll of my colleagues confirms that typos are one of the top office pet peeves.
-Just the thought of a your for you’re or their, there, they’re mix up makes me cringe.
-It’s sloppy and signifies a lack of care and attention to detail.
-That’s not the impression you want to make or the expectation you want for your meeting as a whole.
+Allowing mistakes like your for you’re or their, there, they’re is sloppy and signifies a lack of care and attention to detail.
+That is not the impression you want to make or the expectation you want for your meeting as a whole.
 Take that extra minute or two to read your text out loud, adjust any wonky autocorrects, and confirm the spelling of names.
-Definitely double-check the spelling of names.
+Definitely double-check the spelling.

 Get all of your ducks in a row before sending out the invitation.
 It should only take you a few minutes to find a room, book it, and order any necessary tech equipment and catering before you send out your meeting invitations, all from a single interface in your Outlook.
-Don’t forget to include those details—such as room name, link (in case the meeting is online or hybrid), and call in number—for your guests.
+Do not forget to include those details—such as room name, link (in case the meeting is online or hybrid), and call in number—for your guests.

 Missing details show a lack of consideration for invitees.
-It signals, I demand your attendance, but I haven’t thought about you enough to ensure you’ll easily arrive without confusion, stress, or misunderstanding.
-It’s the meeting equivalent of not holding open the door.
+It signals, I demand your attendance, but I have not thought about you enough to ensure you will easily arrive without confusion, stress, or misunderstanding.
+It is the meeting equivalent of not holding open the door.

 Personal twists are an easy way to make your guests feel valued for their work and their personalities.
 A few memorable (or even mundane) details about your guests show that you care enough to get to know them on a personal level.
-These aren’t cogs in a wheel; they’re your colleagues and clients.
+These are not cogs in a wheel; they are your colleagues and clients.
 There will be plenty of time to get down to business during the meeting, so try being a little less transactional in your invite.

 Raise the morale right off the bat with references to previous meetings together, relevant office anecdotes, mild teasing, or personal details.
-“I know you LOVE Pat at the second floor reception, so I’ll make sure they’re in on Wednesday to spill more coffee on you.”
-“Looking forward to hearing which college your son ended up choosing.
-Go Wildcats!”
+“I know you LOVE Pat at the second floor reception, so I will make sure they are in on Wednesday to spill more coffee on you.”
+“Looking forward to hearing which college your son ended up choosing.”
 “I heard about your performance at the office softball game last week.
-I’ve asked my dog to send you some ball retrieval tips.”
+I have asked my dog to send you some ball retrieval tips.”

 There are few business events more embarrassing than a meeting with clients, prospects, or other important shareholders gone awry.
 Set yourself and your meeting up for the best chance for success by adequately preparing your team with an advanced agenda for the meeting date, laying out your expectations for their contributions, and locking down the tools and materials needed for a great meeting.
 A meeting management solution takes care of all the booking, catering, and equipment in a few clicks of the mouse so you can focus on the more important meeting prep.